silvershop/silvershop-geocoding/README.md

 ### Disable address coordinates geocoding

-By default an address's latitude and logitude is automatically retrieved on save if it has not already been worked out.
-This behaviour can be disabled like this:
+By default an address's latitude and longitude is automatically retrieved on save if it has not already been worked out.
+This behavior can be disabled like this:

 ```yaml
 Address: